aspose-medical/Aspose.Medical-Documentation/10_net/20_developer-guide/20-create-dicom-file/_index.md

 // Load an existing DICOM file Aspose.Medical.Dicom.DicomFile existingFile = LoadExistingDicomFile();

-// Create an empty DICOM file Aspose.Medical.Dicom.DicomFile dicomFile = new(existingFile);
+// Create a copy of the DICOM file Aspose.Medical.Dicom.DicomFile dicomFile = new(existingFile);

 // Add data to the newly created DICOM file